 Trading on margin and leverage means that you can buy and sell assets that represent more value than the capital in your account.
 Forex trading is usually conducted with relatively small margin deposits.
 This permits investors to increase effect of currency exchange rate fluctuations.
-A margin of 5% means you can trade up to USD 200,000 even though you only have USD 10,000 only in your account.
-For example, a margin of 5% corresponds to a 20:1 leverage (or "gearing" that means that USD 10,000 is 5% of USD 200,000).
+A margin of 1% means you can trade up to USD 1,000,000 even though you only have USD 10,000 only in your account.
+For example, a margin of 1% corresponds to a 100:1 leverage (or "gearing" that means that USD 10,000 is 1% of USD 1,000,000).
 Using this much leverage enables you to make profits very quickly, but there is also a greater risk of incurring large losses and even being completely wiped out.
 Therefore, it is not recommended to maximize your leveraging as the risks can be very high.

 The use of leverage increases the exposure of the Client's margin account to the volatility of the FX Market, empowering the Client to capitalize more on market movements and make more significant returns or losses depending on the market direction.
 Any change in the currency market will result in a greater change in the position taken by the Client.
 This is called the "leverage effect".
-The low initial margin deposits permit a high degree of leverage.
+The low initial margin deposits permits a high degree of leverage.
 As a result, a relatively small movement in the price of a currency may result in a profit or a loss which is high in proportion to the amount of funds actually placed as margin.

-The default leverage on the trading instruments offered by Dukascopy Europe is governed by the ESMA leverage limits in force since August 2018.
+Dukascopy Europe may grant extended leverage (trading line) to the Client up to 300:1.
 In principle, this is a maximum and each Client can opt to trade with a lower or with no leverage at all.
 For more information on the trading conditions, please refer to Dukascopy Europe's website.